Connect with us

 2. Design development

-The second of the five architect design phases usually takes about 20% of work and fees.
+The second of the five architectural design phases usually takes about 20% of the work and fees.
 In this phase, the architect and owner select the materials including interior finishes and fittings such as windows, doors, appliances, etc.

-At this point the architect will revise the architectural drawing to include more specifications and details compared to those in schematic design.
+At this point, the architect will revise the architectural drawing to include more specifications and details compared to those in the schematic design.

 The design development phase comes to an end when both parties agree on the interior and exterior aspects of the building.